greggman/webgl-lint/README.md

 * `failZeroMatrixUniforms`: (default: true)

   Checks that a uniform matrix not all zeros.
-It's a common source of errors to forget to set a matrix to the identity and tt seems uncommon to have an all zero matrix.
+It's a common source of errors to forget to set a matrix to the identity and it seems uncommon to have an all zero matrix.
 If you have a reason a matrix needs to be all zeros you may want to turn this off.